ivarsaris/dutchtreats/README.md

 make sure no sensitive data can be retrieved.
 Throughout the development process, I had the necessary environment variables set in the env.py file.
 I added this file to the .gitignore file so the sensitive variables wouldn't be uploaded the GitHub.
 I added the same environment variables to
 Heroku.

+I made this application in two time phases.
+There was significant time between the two phases.
+I had forgotten quite a bit about how Django works and I spent some time figuring it out again.
+In this time, I stupidly added several secret keys to my settings file and committed them to GitHub.
+Thankfully I realized my mistake and changed all keys and disabled the ones I committed to GitHub.
+Now, no keys that can be found in any commit are useable.

 ## Testing